-2. Jim Thompson, April 2015.
+2. April 2015.
 A graduate of Princeton, Jim Thompson had worked as an architect and served in the U.S. army before he ended up in Thailand with a fascination for silk weaving.
 Having co-founded The Thai Silk Company in 1948, his business quickly prospered and in 1951 his fabrics were used for the Rodgers and Hammerstein musical The King and I. His old Bangkok home, built in 1959, is a beautiful compound comprised of six traditional Thai structures made from teak wood.
-Touring the complex can only be done with a guide and takes about forty minutes.
+Touring the complex can only be toured with a guide and takes about forty minutes.

-3. Jim Thompson, April 2015.
+3. April 2015.
 You can still observe the traditional silk spinning process around the main courtyard.
 The compound also features an art centre, with galleries and video installations of major works never before shown in Thailand.

-5. Jim Thompson, April 2015.
+5. April 2015.
 The compound has a beautiful garden area and pond, while an open stone terrace and Buddhist shrine serves as a grand entrance to the magnificent drawing room.
 Tours of The Jim Thompson house go for 150 Baht per person (£3.50/ €4/$4.60) between 09:00-18:00 daily.

-For more on my time in this fantastic city, check out my articles from around Bangkok.
+For more on my time in this fantastic city check out my articles from around Bangkok.

 Like these?
 Then why not have a leaf through my zillion other 5s from across Thailand.